 Swiss designer Alfredo Häberli wearing a DiaStar Original 60-Year Anniversary Edition

-Rado is renowned for its use of amalgamating different materials.
-Giving the collection a modern touch, Rado has incorporated its signature material Ceramos in the new line up.
-The high-tech material is a mixture of ceramic and metal alloy and combines lightness of ceramic and the glow of a metal.
+Rado is renowned for its use of high-tech materials in its watches.
+Giving the collection a modern touch, Rado has incorporated its signature material Ceramos in the new lineup.
+The high-tech material is a mixture of ceramic and metal alloy and combines lightness of ceramic with the glow of metal.
 This gives the watch a monobloc look when it was first used in 2011 for the True Thinline collection.

 DiaStar Original 60-Year Anniversary Edition